Creative Laundry Room Cabinetry Ideas

 Add Slim Counter Cabinets

-The traditional setup in nearly every room is to leave some space between cabinet and countertop.
+Traditional laundry room cabinet ideas leave some space between cabinet and countertop.
 This laundry room makes use of that usually discarded area with slim storage cabinets, perfect for smaller laundry care items.
-Decorative drawer pulls add interesting accents, and the clever pet door under the sink supplies a hiding spot for the family’s furry friend.
+Decorative drawer pulls add interesting accents, and the clever pet door under the sink supplies a hiding spot for the family's furry friend.

 9 of 17